Rocket lifts off with 3G military communications satellite

-CAPE CANAVERAL, Fla., Feb 24 (Reuters) - An unmanned Atlas 5 rocket blasted off from Cape Canaveral Air Force Station on Friday carrying the first satellite in a new military network designed to give cellphone-like 3G communications to troops on the move.
+CAPE CANAVERAL, Florida (Reuters) - An unmanned Atlas 5 rocket blasted off from Cape Canaveral Air Force Station on Friday carrying the first satellite in a new military network designed to give cellphone-like 3G communications to troops on the move.

 The 20-foot(6-metre)tall Atlas 5 rocket, the most powerful launcher in the U.S. inventory, lifted off at 5:15 p.m.
 EST (2215 GMT), darting through sunny skies as it soared over the Atlantic Ocean to deliver the Navy’s first Mobile User Objective System satellite into orbit.